nose-devs/nose/README.txt

    Set timeout for return of results from each test runner process.
    [NOSE_PROCESS_TIMEOUT]

+--process-restartworker

+   If set, will restart each worker process once their tests are done, this helps control memory leaks from killing the system.
+   [NOSE_PROCESS_RESTARTWORKER]

 --with-xunit

    Enable plugin Xunit: This plugin provides test results in the